osgi/osgi.enroute.site/_appnotes/concurrency.md

 ## Background Threads

 One of the easiest way to prevent concurrency problems is to execute all code on a single thread.
+This is called _thread confinement_.
 Any work then gets queued on this thread will then not require any synchronization.
 This pattern is used in many cases to actually increase performance because the only synchronization required is the queuing of the the work operations.
 All work can then be executed without locks and barriers inside